 So you can see that the retrieved data are data that had been "permanently" deleted, we will permanently delete a folder containing images without going through the trash.

 If you're wondering how does a data recovery software can recover data deleted, it is simply because Windows does not erase the contents of the file but it just says that the file does not exist more.
 In reality, each file is written to the hard disk sectors.
 Once you delete a file, Windows simply marks the areas corresponding to the file as empty without rewriting 0 over to save time.
-This allows software to recovery data and therefore to the police (just to give one example) to retrieve erased data that the person wanted to permanently delete.
+This allow recovery data softwares to retrieve erased data that the person wanted to permanently delete.

 All this for you first explain how it works in a simple way and also recommend you to break your hard drive into small pieces if you want to throw it because it no longer works.